E. Phillips Fox: Australia

-In October 1892, Fox opened the Melbourne School of Art with Tudor St. George Tucker, where he taught European ideas and techniques.
-He had a considerable influence as a teacher on Australian art during this period.
 In his brief career with the Heidelberg School, Fox was noted for his figure compositions and subdued landscapes, often painted as nocturnes, utilising a low-key palette in which the colours, although limited in range, were related to each other "with the utmost delicacy and inventiveness," to quote Australian artist and art scholar James Gleeson.
 The emphasis on landscapes may have been at least partly a response to market demand – landscapes found more ready acceptance, and Art Students, a figurative genre painting now recognised as one of his best, first exhibited at the Victorian Artists Society in 1895, remained unsold until 1943.